Eleven-am/pondSocket/README.md

 - `accept(assigns?: PondAssigns): void`: Accepts the request and optionally assigns data to the client.

-- `reject(message?: string, errorCode?: number): void`: Rejects the request with the given error message and optional error code.
+- `decline(message?: string, errorCode?: number): void`: Rejects the request with the given error message and optional error code.

-- `send(event: string, payload: PondMessage, assigns?: PondAssigns): void`: Emits a direct message to the client with the specified event and payload.
+- `reply(event: string, payload: PondMessage, assigns?: PondAssigns): void`: Emits a direct message to the client with the specified event and payload.

 ### Endpoint